GChristensen/feedxcavator2/README.md

 }
 ```

 all other fields are ignored.
-But if the feed is serialized into plain JSON or EDN,
+Although, if the feed is serialized into plain JSON or EDN,
 the result may contain any set of fields.

 ### Feedxcavator API

 The full list of functions and macros available from Clojure code through the `api/`
 namespace prefix could be found [here](https://github.com/GChristensen/feedxcavator2/blob/master/src/main/clj/feedxcavator/code_api.clj)
 (currently undocumented).
-Some other prefixes are also could be used in Clojure code:
+Some other namespace prefixes are also could be used in Clojure code:

 * `str/` - [clojure.string](https://clojure.github.io/clojure/clojure.string-api.html)
 * `json/` - [clojure.data.json](https://github.com/clojure/data.json)